interactive designer, educator, photographer

 American Honda and George P. Johnson have donated one of their Oracle Multi-touch Tables to the Media Design Program.
 We now have it permanently in our graduate studio where it is available for faculty and students to develop new applications.
 In particular, we’re interested in exploring how large sets of text and image content can be explored in a collaborative way with multiple users.

-The Acura Oracle project was initiated by MDP alumni Nikolai Cornell at George P. Johnson for the Acura stand at the international auto shows (including Detroit, Chicago, New York, and LA).
 I participated as a consultant in the initial creative brainstorming and technical definition.
-Bringing in Moto Development to create the multi-touch technology and optics, I coordinated Moto with the creative team, advised on interaction issues, and developed test projects to explore different interaction possibilities.
+I brought in Moto Development to create the multi-touch technology and optics, coordinated Moto with the creative team, advised on interaction design issues, and developed test projects and tools exploring different interaction possibilities.
+In the summer of 2007 GPJ loaned an Oracle for use in my class, and student Jonathan Jarvis made demos that became the design basis for the second version that was at the 2008 auto shows.